celoyd/wheather/README.md

 4. Average the cloudless strips
 5. Rejoin the strips into a cloudless image

-The strip stuff is just for efficient parallelization on a multicore machine and can be skipped.
+The strip stuff (mostly isolated in steps 2 and 5) is just for efficient parallelization on a multicore machine and can be skipped.

-Requirements not included:
+Requirements:

 + PIL, the python image library
 + NumPy, the python math library
 + jpegtran, the JPEG translation utility
 + montage, in the ImageMagick package

+Depending on your platform, jpegtran may be part of a package named libjpeg, libjpeg-bin, or something else.

 In OS X by default, I'm pretty sure: